CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 An asterisk (*) in the `Description` column of the tables below indicates that metric is new for Cumulus Linux 5.14.
 {{%/notice%}}

-### Adaptive Routing Statistic Format
+### AI Ethernet Statistic Format

-When you enable adaptive routing telemetry, the switch exports the following statistics:
+The switch collects and exports the adaptive routing, SRv6, and packet trimming statistics when you configure the `nv set system telemetry ai-ethernet-stats export state enabled` command.

 | Metric | Description |
 | ---------- | ------- |